Mural design & replication.

 The mural by Gerhard Lamers featuring Christ vested as high priest, swarmed by angels was over painted battleship gray in 1989.
 The architect determined the best remedy for the water-plagued wall was to carefully document the historic mural and reinstate it on a new wall built in front of the old wall.

-CREATION OF NEW ARTWORK WHERE HISTORIC ARTWORK HAS BEEN LOST
+NEW MURAL DESIGN WHERE HISTORIC ARTWORK IS LOST

 St. Peter the Apostle, New Brunswick, NJ